Trump defends teen who shot two protesters

 Trump’s comments Monday mirrored those of Rittenhouse’s lawyer, who has cast his client as “a hero who had no choice but to defend himself.”
 Attorney John Pierce, in an interview with USA TODAY, called the case against the 17-year-old “the most political prosecution in the history of this country.”

 Pierce said his client went to Kenosha after a local business owner there called for help in protecting properties, including a car lot and body shop, that the owner believed was threatened by the unrest in Kenosha.
-The attorney said he did not know who fielded the initial request, but he said Rittenhouse and other associates responded to the call.
-“He answered the call; he took his rifle because it was a war zone,” Pierce said.
+The attorney said he did not know who fielded the initial request.